john-science/python_for_scientists/classes/01_basic_syntax/problem_set_1_variables.md

-# Classwork for Python Variable Definitions
+# Problem Set for Python Variable Definitions

-Just work through the code shown below, ask any questions as they occur to you.

 ## The Python Calculator